jgalati/PushMocking/README.md

 ### Icon

-_The icon that the notification will show is the same one of the App_
+_The icon that the notification will show is the same one of the App_.